jaykdoe/infranodus/README.md

 You can access the app from http://localhost:3000

 To create an account on your local machine, visit http://localhost:3000/signup?invitation=secretcode - replace `secretcode` with the value of `secrets.invitation` in your `config.json`.

-In this case, please, consider becoming a patron by signing up on [www.infranodus.com](http://infranodus.com) to support the development of this open source tool.
-Patrons get fast-track support and help on the technical issues of the installation.
+When you sign up, please, consider creating an account on [www.infranodus.com](http://infranodus.com) to support the development of this tool.
+Subscribers get fast-track support and help on the technical issues of the installation.

 #### Run inside a Vagrant Virtual Machine